dcgvr/galaxy-classifier/README.md

 From the images, I extracted different geometric and photometric features such as eccentricity, form factor (area per perimeter squared), and light intensity profiles (galaxy_features_extraction.py).
-I then built a random forest classifier and ran hyperparameter tuning using thescikit-learn package (parameter_tuning.py).I tested the random forest classifier on categorizing galaxy images into ten groups (galaxy_analysis.py).
+I then built a random forest classifier and ran hyperparameter tuning using the scikit-learn package (parameter_tuning.py).
+I tested the random forest classifier on categorizing galaxy images into ten groups (galaxy_analysis.py).
 Finally, I analyzed the predictive performance and the important features on each classification layer (other Python files).